KellerJordan/modded-nanogpt/records/track_2_medium/OptimizationLeaderboard/README.md

 The goal of this leaderboard is to collaboratively|competitively find the optimizer for training to the NanoGPT-medium benchmark perplexity.
 Unlike the main speedrun which seeks to minimize wallclock, here we will only care about minimizing step count by improving the optimizer.

 ## Quickstart

+You can run the current record via the following command.
 ```bash
 git clone https://github.com/KellerJordan/modded-nanogpt.git && cd modded-nanogpt
 pip install -r requirements.txt